 The Madison History Roundtable is dedicated to the discussion and preservation of American history.
 Founded in 1954 as the Madison Civil War Roundtable, the group has expanded to cover a broader area of American history with emphasis on the American Civil War, U.S. military history and Wisconsin history.

-We recently provided a survey regarding future meetings using a virtual format.
-Thank you to those that provided feedback to us.
-94% of respondents indicated they would be interested in participating in virtual meetings; either live streaming or recorded.
-Due to that response we will be holding virtual meetings at our regular time; the second Thursday of the month starting at 7:00pm.
+We will start off the 2021-2022 season meeting virtually, just as we did in the prior year.
+We will be holding virtual meetings at our regular time; the second Thursday of the month starting at 7:00pm.
 You will receive an email invitation to join the live presentation using ZOOM.
-The invitation can also be found on our website (https://www.madisonhistoryroundtable.com) and our Facebook page.
+The invitation can also be found on our website, https://www.madisonhistoryroundtable.com and our Facebook page.
 We are also planning with the permission of the presenter to record the presentations so they can be viewed on the MHRT YouTube channel.

-You will continue to receive the monthly meeting notices via email, as well as the MHRT website and Facebook page containing meeting notice information as well.
+You will continue to receive the monthly meeting notices via email, as well as the MHRT website and Facebook page.
 The meeting notices will contain a “link” which can be used to join the monthly virtual MHRT meeting.

 In support of the Madison History Roundtable, dues are $30.
 The dues help support the operation of the Madison History Roundtable, including speaker fees.
 Membership is not required to attend the monthly meeting and presentation.

 Facebook: Madison History Roundtable

 Google Groups: firstname.lastname@example.org